There are now 3 possible online modes for units:

 - Details for undergraduate courses

-- Level 1 complementary unit in the Medical Sciences; Integrated Medical Sciences and Clinical Practice major sequences
+- Level 1 core unit in the Integrated Medical Sciences and Clinical Practice; Integrated Dental Sciences; Podiatric Health and Medical Sciences major sequences

 - This unit integrates knowledge on metabolic function and nutrition, and signalling and communication.

-- Students are able to (1) understand foundations of cellular energy, reactions and equilibrium, including oxidation/reduction reactions; (2) explain and integrate the pathways of human metabolism; (3) understand the role of metabolic pathways in providing energy to the cell; (4) explain metabolic changes throughout life; (5) gain an understanding of the importance and impact of inborn errors of metabolism; (6) explain how cells communicate, including signalling within a cell, between cells and between body systems; (7) gain an understanding of how metabolism can impact disease; (8) gain an understanding of mechanisms and molecules involved in transport in the blood; (9) understand the importance of acid-base homeostasis and regulation of blood pH in the body; (10) describe cholesterol homeostasis and regulation of cell cholesterol; and (11) acquire skills in biochemical laboratory techniques.
+- Students are able to (1) describe the types of cellular energy, reactions and equilibrium, including oxidation/reduction reactions; (2) explain and integrate the pathways of human metabolism; (3) detail the roles of metabolic pathways in providing energy to the cell; (4) explain metabolic changes throughout life; (5) describe the importance and impact of inborn errors of metabolism; (6) explain how cells communicate, including signalling within a cell, between cells and between body systems; (7) detail how metabolism can impact disease; (8) detail the mechanisms and molecules involved in transport in the blood; (9) describe the importance of acid-base homeostasis and regulation of blood pH in the body; (10) describe cholesterol homeostasis and regulation of cell cholesterol; and (11) acquire skills in biochemical laboratory techniques.

 - Indicative assessments in this unit are as follows: (1) final examination; (2) in-semester test; and (3) practical session and/or self directed learning assessments.
 Further information is available in the unit outline.